Professional Qualifications and Independence of the Board

 9. Risk management knowledge and skills.

 Cathay FHC's Board of Directors comprises 8 non-executive directors, 3 independent directors, and 1 executive director (Cathay FHC President Chang-Ken Lee).
 All members are professionals and well-experienced in finance, business, and management matters.
+The directors are on average 66 years in age.
+Cathay FHC’s 6th Board of Directors had convened 7 meetings with an attendance rate of 88% in 2018.
+Directors on average serve 8.9 year terms (Independent directors on average serve 5 year terms.)

 To strengthen corporate governance and the sound composition and structure of the Board of Directors, Cathay FHC incorporated a board diversity policy in Paragraph 2, Article 30 of the Cathay Financial Holdings Corporate Governance Best Practice Principles, which was amended in 2017.
 The related contents and implementations are described as follows: the composition of the Board of Directors shall be determined by giving due consideration to operational structure, business development direction, future trends and other needs, and it is advisable to assess aspects of diversity including but not limited to basic compositions (e.g., gender, age, nationality and race), professional experience (e.g., financial holding, banking, insurance, securities, industry and technology) and professional knowledge and skills (e.g., business, finance, accounting, law, marketing and digital technology).